 Student Outcomes

-The Materials Science and Engineering degree program at the University of Illinois is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+The Materials Science and Engineering degree program at the University of Illinois is accredited by the Engineering Accreditation Commission of ABET.
 The curriculum is designed to guarantee a certain breadth of knowledge in materials science and engineering through a set of core courses, as well as to ensure depth and focus in specialties with materials science.
-In accordance with the ABET educational criteria, the program has been developed so that graduates will have:
+In accordance with the ABET educational criteria, the program has been developed so that graduates will have an ability to:

-The University of Illinois at Urbana-Champaign’s Materials Science and Engineering degree satisfies the educational requirements for engineering licensure or certification in all of the 55 U.S. states and jurisdictions.
-Please go to https://www.online.uillinois.edu/resources/sara.asp to find your state’s requirements, resources and contact information.
+The University of Illinois Urbana-Champaign’s Materials Science and Engineering degree satisfies the educational requirements for engineering licensure or certification in all of the 55 U.S. states and jurisdictions.
+Visit the Online Course Catalog find your state’s requirements, resources and contact information.

 You are encouraged to contact the appropriate licensing agency for your location or wherever you desire to be licensed or certified to seek information and additional guidance.
 Please be aware that there may be licensure or certification requirements in addition to an academic program’s curriculum.